miwrona2/pizzeria/README.md

 **MySQL configuration**

-Open your [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/) panel and create new databese 'salsa' by coping and pasting contents of `salsa.sql` (you can find it in main folder of my project) change credentials for database in ```app/Config/database.php``` lines 72-75
+Open your [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/) panel and create new database `'salsa'` by coping and pasting contents of `salsa.sql` (you can find it in main folder of my project) change credentials for database in ```app/Config/database.php``` lines 72-75

 default for xampp: